piengineering/XkeysOSX/README.md

 # XkeysOSX
 X-keys SDK for OSX

 This Software Development Kit (SDK) is in the form of an Xcode workspace with two projects: one for the viewer application, and one for the Xkeys framework.
 The framework serves as the interface to the hardware, and would be the part that is included in a host application.
 The viewer application is basically a sample implementation and a means to exercise the framework.
+Requires Mac OS X 10.10 or later.

 Version 1.2 Changes